YGK3D/Troodon-2-Klipper/README.md

 # Troodon-2-Klipper
 This is a Klipper configuration for the Troodon 2.0.

-For a full video walkthrough on how to switch your Trooodon 2.0 over to Klipper, please refer to the YGK3D YouTube channel.
+For a full video walkthrough on how to switch your Trooodon 2.0 over to Klipper, please refer to the YGK3D YouTube channel (https://www.youtube.com/channel/UC9QBIpwbgKPf6WibCfPWb-Q).

+If you'd like to support my work, consider joining me on Patreon: patreon.com/user?u=80746241

 After installing Klipper on a Raspberry Pi, follow these instructions.